 1. Silky Strawberry Avocado Smoothie

-Absolutely delicious Silky Strawberry Avocado Smoothie by Nele Liivlaid with a creamy texture that is extremely easy to make requiring just 3 ingredients.
+Delicious Silky Strawberry Avocado Smoothie by Nele Liivlaid with a creamy texture that is extremely easy to make requiring just 3 ingredients.
 No added sugars or other additives!
 This smoothie rocks because it takes only about 5 minutes of your time and you end up with simply divine flavor combinations!

 2. Butternut Squash Hash Browns